celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 ## Tradeoffs

 There are some tradeoffs to consider when choosing a namespace ID size.

+### NMT Node Size

 The namespace ID is prefixed to each NMT data leaf.
 Two namespace IDs are prefixed to each NMT non-leaf hash.
 Therefore, the nodes of an NMT will be larger based on the namespace ID size.
 Assuming shares are 512 bytes:

 Namespace ID size (bytes) | NMT data leaf size (bytes) | NMT inner node size (bytes)
 --------------------------|----------------------------|----------------------------